 Update Sept.
 19th: Osram is no longer on the list of the HomeKit compatible devices in IOS10.
 Readers report that the Lightify bulbs do not work with the Hue Bridge after newer firmware updates.
-It is still unclear if it is Hue or Lightify firmware that causes the problem.
-Do NOT update the firmware if the two work together.
+It is safe to update the Hue bridge.
 Osram has refused to disclose their firmware numbers and release dates which would have helped matching the firmware versions that are compatible with Hue.
 The following guide only applies to the right firmware versions:

 This is what you do: